 In contrast, third country citizens are making up a continuously smaller share of foreign workers.
 Their numbers continue to rise, however, just not to the same extent as the numbers of EU/EEA citizens.
-Thus, in 2013 they made up 49% of the foreign workforce compared to 70% in 2004; their numbers rose from 251,800 to 271,900 over that time span.
+Thus, in 2015 they made up 41.5% of the foreign workforce compared to 70% in 2004; their numbers rose from 251,800 to 255,600 over that time span.
+When comparing the number of third country citizens over that time span one has to bear in mind that many non-European countries then are now EU-MS.